 Running any higher education course requires a dedicated team.
 Everybody from those registering and enrolling students, to those creating the syllabus, and then teaching the course, plays a key role in the success of a programme.
 At WBS, teamwork underpins our achievements.

-In the March 2022 edition of the Financial Times‘ ranking, graduates from the Distance Learning MBA praised our online platform and programme materials, careers service, and support available in developing start-ups in their feedback, which is all testament to the team behind the course.
+In the March 2022 edition of the Financial Times‘ ranking, graduates from the Global Online MBA praised our online platform and programme materials, careers service, and support available in developing start-ups in their feedback, which is all testament to the team behind the course.

 We take a collaborative approach from top to bottom to support students, run the online programme day-to-day, and design content that gives our participants the best learning experience.
-This not only makes our Distance Learning MBA a great programme, but enables us to tap into the creativity of each of our colleagues to find ways in which we can enhance the course further.
+This not only makes our Global Online MBA a great programme, but enables us to tap into the creativity of each of our colleagues to find ways in which we can enhance the course further.

 Innovating in course delivery